Cohen-Or/cohen-or.github.io/posts/time_series_momentum.md

 Like with any trading strategy, momentum strategies have their unique risks and limitations; Overlooking them is a surefire way to losing money.
 The primary enemy of momentum is its counterpart effect, mean-reversion, as there is simply no guarantee that the trend won't reverse sharply.
 Market conditions also play a crucial role since momentum performs well in trending markets but struggles in sideways or volatile markets.

-The researched of Moskowitz et al. [2] found that the the longer the time horizon the higher the likelihood of momentum to revert or decay.
-Shorter time horizons therefor result in higher Sharpe ratio at the expense of higher trading fees.
+The research by Moskowitz et al. [2] found that the the longer the time horizon the higher the likelihood of momentum to revert or decay.
+Consequently, shorter holding periods result in higher Sharpe ratio at the expense of higher trading fees.

 ## Beat the Market
 In the rest of this post we will explore the strategy published by Zarattini et al. [3] which mitigates the risks inherent to momentum trading in a fairly low-complexity fashion.
 I never shy away from sophisticated models yet I always favor a straightforward method over fancy-shmancy black-box solution.